Amita Nangia

 Amita Nangia (also known as Ameeta Nangia) is a TV actress in Bollywood.
 Her initial popularity was from her role as Sheena in the very famous TV serial Tara, in Season 2 broadcast on Zee TV in 1993.
 She has acted in Bollywood Horror movies like Purani Haveli and College Girl.
 She was a sorcerer in the Indian mystery and thriller show, Kaal Bhairav Rahasya.
-She is also remembered for the role of Radhika in the tele-serial Hum Paanch where Rakhi Vijjan who played Sweety Mathur worked with her.
+She is also remembered for the role of Radhika in the tele-serial Hum Paanch.